 - Developing Asset Management Governance and Policy.
 WSP can support Highways England in establishing steering groups and mentoring senior managers.

 - Developing stakeholder management capability.
-We can help in implementing a stakeholder management processes that identifies roles/responsibilities, individuals and groups that are likely to affect or be affected by the organisation.
+We can help in implementing a stakeholder management processes that identifies roles/responsibilities, individuals and groups that are likely to affect or be affected by the organization.

 - Developing an integrated risk and opportunity management framework.
 This will enable holistic decision-making around asset whole life, balancing one decision off with others.